filecoin-project/retrieval-market-spec/docs/roles/README.md

 The development roadmap for roles has two primary goals:
 - Decouple existing roles so that people can participate in the market while running way fewer retrieval market components, significantly lowering the barrier to entry
 - Build out roles where the existing feature set is limited or missing.

+# Multiple Roles

+Roles are helpful to distinguish high level functions in the retrieval market.
+However, just like in any market, an individual or organization may actually perform multiple roles.
+As an example, a MarketPlace Provider, usually a larger entity with likely lots of computer power, may also make an ideal Payments Provider.